 Penelope Casas was born in New York City, graduated from Vassar College, and studied at the University of Madrid.
-Currently she teaches courses on Spain at New York University.
-Ms. Casas has written about food and travel in Spain for The New York Times, Gourmet, Food & Wine, and Conde Nast Traveler as well as publishing six books of her own.
-The Spanish government has awarded her both the National Prize of Gastronomy and the Medal of Touristic Merit, and has named her Dame of the Order of Civil Merit.
+She taught courses on Spain at New York University and wrote about food and travel in Spain for The New York Times, Gourmet, Food & Wine, and Conde Nast Traveler.
+The Spanish government awarded her both the National Prize of Gastronomy and the Medal of Touristic Merit, and named her Dame of the Order of Civil Merit.

-Year after year she and her Spanish husband have shepherded groups of American tourists, exploring the remotest corners of Spain as well as the more traveled areas, discovering extraordinary new eating experiences.
-She knows exactly what appeals to American tastes and what we yearn to reproduce at home.
-Now she has translated all of her findings into recipes that will be every bit as delicious prepared in your own kitchen as on their native soil.
+Year after year she and her Spanish husband Luis shepherded groups of American tourists, exploring the remotest corners of Spain as well as the more traveled areas, engaging in extraordinary new eating experiences.
+She translated all of her findings into recipes and remembrances that will be every bit as delicious prepared in your own kitchen as on their native soil.
 We will treasure her legacy and her friendship always.

 View a Selection of Penelope's Spanish Food Insights